jaz303/node-sdl2-bindings/README.md

 ## Things that won't be implemented

+  - Logging - use existing node.js logging libraries
-  - Threads
+  - Threads - not applicable to node
-  - Timers
+  - Timers - use `setTimeout()`, `setInterval()`
-  - File Abstraction
+  - File Abstraction - use `fs` package, streams etc.
-  - Rectangle Functions
+  - Rectangle Functions - implement your own rectangle class or import one of the many on npm.
+Use objects with keys `x`, `y`, `width` and `height.
   - Shared Object Support